 Campfire Orange Brownies

-Campfire Orange Brownies will be the hit of your next camping trip or backyard bonfire party.
+Campfire Orange Brownies are sure to be the hit of your next camping trip or backyard bonfire party.
 The flavors from the orange peel melt into the moist, chocolate brownie to create the perfect individually portioned dessert.
 And the best part, no dishes, and no mess to clean afterwards.

 Chocolate, orange and campfire, what could be better?
 Cook in individual aluminum sealed orange shells over campfire.